quantumgardener/quartz/content/notes/Designing The Quantum Garden.md

 ## The Design as it Stands
 ### Nothing is Sacred
 This is a garden.
 Ideas flourish and others will die.
-I make no promises that a note, topic or anything else will be present tomorrow if it's there today.
+I make no promises that a note, topic or anything else will be present tomorrow if it's there today. [[Letters with Jason]] was originally six blog posts, and [[RSS Remains an Important Technology]] was four posts spanning 19 years.
+If combining content makes a better story I'll not hesitate.
+Notes that are clearly no longer relevant will be updated or deleted.

 ### No Site Menu
 Flowing from the idea that [[Backlinks are Important]] the site is highly interconnected so the "standard" website menu is not required.
 Landing anywhere will allow easy navigation from one related note to another.
 And there is always search.